10 myths around net zero and carbon offsetting busted

 The internet and digital technology involve far more than just the energy required to run our devices.
 Rather, the storing of data, otherwise known to us all as ‘the cloud’, is one of the worst offenders of all.
 Far from being invisible, the cloud and the technical components to run it, generate extremely high emissions.

-The carbon footprint of our gadgets, the internet and the systems supporting them accounts for 3.7% of global greenhouse emissions, similar to that of the airline industry.
+The carbon footprint of our gadgets, the internet and the systems supporting them accounts for 3.7% of global greenhouse emissions.
 And these emissions are predicted to double by 2025 too.

 8. There are no carbon reduction projects we can support in the UK